The Book Job: Plot

-After watching a dinosaur show at an arena in Springfield, Lisa discovers her favorite author, T. R. Francis, working there in a dinosaur costume.
-The woman reveals to a shocked Lisa that she is just an actress hired by the book publishing company to pose as T. R. Francis; a complete fabrication, and that all popular young-adult book series are never each written by a single author with any inspiration, but conceived by book publishing executives through market research and the use of multiple ghostwriters, just to make more money.
-When Homer learns of this, he decides to get rich by group-writing a fantasy novel with a team consisting of Bart, Principal Skinner, Patty Bouvier, Moe Szyslak, and Professor Frink, all of whom have personal attributes or experiences that will be beneficial: Skinner knows what teens like, Patty is a fantasy fiction fan, Moe has already published some children's books, and Frink has a computer.
-Horrified to find that they are group-writing a book just to gain money, Lisa decides to write a novel on her own with a personal story that readers will connect with.
+After watching a dinosaur show, Lisa discovers her favorite author, T. R. Francis, working there in a dinosaur costume.
+The woman is an actress hired by the publishing company to pose as T. R. Francis, who is a fabrication, and says all young-adult book series are conceived by executives through market research and ghostwriters to make money.
+When Homer learns of this, he decides to get rich by group-writing a fantasy novel with a team consisting of Bart, Principal Skinner, Patty, Moe, and Professor Frink.
+Horrified that they are group-writing a book for money, Lisa decides to write a novel of her own.